q916878210/PyJax1.5/README.md

 # PyJax1.5

+PyJax is a web hosting and compilation framework.

 PyJax was created to make web development modular.
 Content and resources are automatically gathered and assembled.
 Get/Post requests can be handled with html and/or Python methods.

 The framework is data friendly.
 Built-in scripts take care of site navigation.